 MyEllevate Neck Lift

-State-of-the-art, light-guided, non-invasive suture system for non-surgical neck lift
+State-of-the-art, light-guided suture system for a minimally invasive neck lift

 Dr. Claytor’s expertise in this procedure is a great adjunct to all technologies and approaches that either tighten the skin or remove/dissolve fat.
 Many other treatments leave visible “neck bands” and droopy glands, while this exclusive light treatment is the first and only one that allows the over-sewing of these structures to support and shape the neck contours underneath the skin.
 This advanced light-guided surgical system is also used in many applications such as brow lifts, brow shaping, facelifts, and breast reconstruction.